lhurt51/U5-ProceduralPlanets/README.md

 # C# Procedural Planets - Unity 5

-Contains project files for Unity 5 Custom Editor Tools
+Contains project files for Unity 5 Procedural Planets

 	A complex C# project that allowed me to harness the power of Unity's procedural nature and quick random generation to create world meshes.
 I wanted to create procedural planets with my current knowledge of voxels and procedural